International Assistance in Palestine

 What we achieve together with our partner organisations

-Johanniter International Assistance has been active in Palestine in the field of health care since 2004.
 In an eye clinic in Jerusalem, we funded the construction and operation of a research laboratory for hereditary retinal diseases.
 The cooperation between Israeli and Palestinian doctors was a peace-promoting element in this project.
-Together with our local partners, we now support people with disabilities in gaining access to decent work.
-This enables them to secure their livelihood independently.
-We pursue an inclusive approach.
+Together with our local partner we support the treatment of eye diseases that can lead to blindness.